Rajarshi0/Rajarshi0/README.md

 - 👋 Hi, I’m @Rajarshi0
 - 👀 I’m interested in bioinformatics
-- 🌱 I’m currently pursuing masters in bioinformatics
+- 🌱 I have completed a master's in bioinformatics.
 - 💞️ I’m looking to collaborate on any NGS or similar analysis
 - 📫 How to reach me? email: rajarshimondal92@gmail.com